StolenColon/docs.getdbt.com/website/docs/reference/project-configs/config-version.md

 ---
 datatype: integer
 description: "Read this guide to understand the config-version configuration in dbt."
+intro_text: "Specify config-version: 2 in dbt_project.yml to use the v2 structure."
 ---

 The `config-version:` tag is optional.